voronovskyiDan/APBD_T9_s33596/README.md

-1) Why must passwords not be stored as plain text?
+1)Why must passwords not be stored as plain text?
 If database is leaked, attacker will get all access to all passwords in db.

 2)Why is raw SHA-256 not a good choice for passwords?